nnamdiib/pythonic-data-structures/README.md

 # Pythonic Data Structures

-As a learning experiment, I am leveraging the rich Python API to create and extend certain existing data structures like Linked Lists, Stacks and B-trees.
+As a learning experiment, I am leveraging the rich Python API to create and extend certain existing data structures like Linked Lists and Binary Search Trees.

 I want it to be as simple as pythonic as possible, and support operations like

 ```
 import LinkedList
-import Stack

 iterable = ('this', 'is', 'an', 'example')